Handstands Around the World

 Loop Trail, Pine Valley Ranch Park

 Our most recent foray into the forests around Conifer was to Pine Valley Ranch Park.
 This park is a couple miles past Conifer and then south off Pine Valley Road.
-Pat and I visited this quiet little area with another couple on Halloween morning; we even wore costumes (which yielded a lot of complements from fellow hikers and mountain bikers).
+We visited this quiet little area with another couple on Halloween morning; we even wore costumes (which yielded a lot of complements from fellow hikers and mountain bikers).
 I think Halloween costume hikes might become a new tradition.

 Anyway.
 There are a couple loop trails at Pine Valley Ranch, plus an old road bed that climbs up to an observatory.
 We began by heading up the Park View Trail, which actually exits the park to the south before connecting with the Strawberry Jack Trail and re-entering at Buck Gulch.
 This led us back down to Pine Lake and back to the car.
 It was a pretty quick hike and we arrived early enough that we didn’t see too many other people.
 Since it was so early, we then decided to walk up to the observatory.
 I’m glad we did, as this was the location with the best views.